malted/malted/README.md

 <h2>About Me</h2>

 Hi!
-I'm a full stack developer who's only personality traits are my love of cereal and use Arch Linux 🐧
+I'm a full stack developer who's only personality traits are my love of cereal and use of Arch Linux 🐧

 ---